 Is the story of the rich man and Lazarus a parable?

-Some think the story of the rich man and Lazarus is just a parable.
-But this particular story stands out from other parables.
+Some believe the story of the rich man and Lazarus is just a parable.
+However, there are several things that distinguish it from parables.
 For one, it uses specific names and mentions real people that have lived (Abraham and Moses).
-If it's a parable, it would be the only parable in the bible to use specific names.
+If it's a parable, it would be the only parable in the Bible to use specific names.
 It would also be the only parable to mention the afterlife.
-Second, Jesus never says that it's a parable.
+Second, Jesus never prefaces the story by saying it's a parable.
 Usually, but not always, it will say if it's a parable or not.
-But there's another reason that lends credence to the idea that it's not a parable.
-Recall what scriptures tell what us where Jesus went and what he did after he died on the cross:
+But there's another reason that lends credence to the idea that it's not a parable, and it ties in with Abraham's bosom.
+Recall what scriptures tell about what happened to Jesus between the crucifixion and the resurrection:

 He descended to the lowest parts of the earth (Eph 4:8-10)